Loading

 Sentinel Lymph Node Biopsy after Neoadjuvant Chemotherapy for Breast Cancer

 Breast cancer is the second most common cancer worldwide, affecting nearly one in eight women.
 Accurate cancer staging is essential for determining the patient’s prognosis and for choosing the appropriate treatment.
+The staging system most often used is the American Joint Committee on Cancer (AJCC) TNM system, where T refers to the size of the tumor, N refers to spread of the primary cancer to nearby lymph nodes, and M refers to the spread of metastasis to distant sites in the body.

 Genetic Predisposition of Breast Cancer in the United Arab Emirates

 This commentary refers to our published article, as highlighted in this article most common gene causing breast cancer in the population living in the United Arab Emirates is BRCA2 followed by BRCA1.
 This is the first publication discussing about clinical and pathological features of breast cancer in woman with a positive genetic mutation in the United Arab Emirates.
+The UAE has a rising population of a mixed ethnic population with predominantly Arabic background.

 SorLA Targeting - A Method to Overcome Therapy Resistance in Breast Cancer